 - Severe, constant pain

-As said earlier, most back pain is caused by a muscle strain or ligament sprain.
-However, there are serious conditions that require more immediate treatment.
+While most back pain is caused by a muscle strain or ligament sprain, there are serious conditions that require more immediate treatment.
 If you are unsure of the cause of your symptoms, you should be evaluated by a physician.

 These muscles, ligaments, and bones all work together to provide control and strength for nearly all activities.
 The lumbar spine and its muscles are needed for most all movements and activities.
-For this reason, the lumbar spine is prone to injury, and when an injury has been sustained, we are prevented from performing many activities.
+For this reason, the lumbar spine is prone to injury, and when an injury has been sustained, people have difficulty performing many activities.

 - Pain around the low back and upper buttocks